Sketchfellow/Fun-AI-Scripts/README.md

 ## Features:

-- Sentiment Analysis for a CSV dataset.
+- **Sentiment Analysis for CSV Data:** Analyze the sentiment of text data within a CSV file.
+Useful for understanding customer feedback, social media trends, and more!
+- **Audio Transcription and Translation:** Transcribe audio files into text and then translate the text into a different language.
+Supports various audio formats like MP3, WAV, and FLAC.
-- More to come\!
+- **More to come!**

 ## Prerequisites: